A Stochastic-Geometrical Framework for Object Pose Estimation based on Mixture Models Avoiding the Correspondence Problem: Results

 \subsection{Visualization of the Objective Function}

 In order to achieve a reasonable visual comparison, we utilize the described object with the same rigid body transformation.
 The center of the visual comparison is the plot of the objective function, which is generated for all three systems under varying circumstances.
-In order to achieve a direct impression of the objective function, we utilize a pose transformation which consists of one rotation angle $\varphi$ and one translational parameter $w$ and which, in consequence, can be plotted as a 2D image in the $(\varphi,w)$--plane.
-With these assumptions, typical characteristics of interest in this paper can be effectively illustrated.
-The rigid body transformation depending on the parameters $\vec{\beta}:=(\varphi,w)$ is defined by

-The observational function $\vec{p}_2$ (recall, $\vec{p}(\vec{z};\vec{\beta},\vec{\gamma}) := \vec{p}_2(\vec{p}_1(\vec{z};\vec{\beta});\vec{\gamma})$ from subsection \ref{sec:ObjectToMeasurement}) for the first two systems is the same (orthogonal parallel beam camera projection) as described in the camera application subsection \ref{sec:cameraexample}.
-For the third system (lateration) we utilize the observation function as described in lateration example application subsection \ref{sec:laterationexample}.
+In order to achieve a direct impression of the objective function, we utilize for all systems the diagonally shifted and around $z_3$--axis rotated transformation $\vec{p}_1(\vec{z};(\varphi,w))$ as presented in subsection \ref{sec:cameraexample}.
+For the first two systems the same (orthogonal parallel beam camera projection) $\vec{p}_2$ is utilized as described in the camera application subsection \ref{sec:cameraexample}.
+For the third system (lateration) we utilize the observation function $p_2$ as described in lateration example application subsection \ref{sec:laterationexample}.

 We simulate artificial measurements, first, by assuming a true value for $\vec{\beta}=(\varphi,w)=(\tfrac{\pi}{3},40)$ which we want to determine by the estimations, second, applying the described rigid body transformation $\vec{p}_1$ to the feature points and, third, performing the projection within the corresponding system.
 In consequence, the artificially generated measurements for system 1 and 2 are identical camera projections and for system 3, we get three individual depth profiles.
 The simulated projections of all scenarios $I-IV$ are presented in figure \ref{comparison_measurements}.